Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 Please follow the instructions in the [quickstart](../quickstart.md) to provision an open sandbox.
 Make note of the name of the resource group you provisioned, as well as the name of the workspace.

 ### Kaggle credentials
-In the resource group, provisioned in the next step, lookup the Key Vault and open "Secrets" tab.
+In the resource group, provisioned in the previous step, lookup the Key Vault and open "Secrets" tab.
 Here we will need to create two plian text secrets with following names and contents:
 - **kaggleusername** - specifies your kaggle user name
 - **kagglekey** - this is API key that can be obtained from your profile on the kaggle